 Male Centipedes mature to 1.5 inches long, smaller than their female counterparts as female Centipedes mature to about 3 inches long.
 Both male and female Centipedes have flat and long bodies with yellowish or light brown color.
 Their thin, long legs have a distinctive look with unique dark and light banded marks.
 These legs are not only unique and its markings, but also its design and dynamic.

 Who would have thought that those spindly legs are actually incredibly extraordinary?
-They may look lanky however, it is easy to notice how tremendously unique and complicated they are the more time you see it.
+They may look lanky however, it is easy to notice how tremendously unique and complicated they are the more time you see them.
 The Centipedes’ rear legs are always longer than the rest, and the closer to the head their legs are, the shorter they are.

 Centipedes are known to be a creature that has the ability to run at the fastest possible speed without having to trip over the other pairs of legs.
 This surprising fact does not necessarily mean those legs did not come with a downside, due to their thin and lanky design, these legs are easy to break.
 Fortunately for these invaders, they will regrow in a few months.

-Without eyes and nose, Centipedes rely on their long antennae making it highly functional.
+Without eyes and noses, Centipedes rely on their long antennae making it highly functional.
 Yes, they can be used to smell and better yet, to feel their surrounding as they walk around.
 Its unique attributes are not restricted to that, surprisingly their legs also sport another functionality.
-The Centipedes’ front legs are also known as forcipules, with its pincer shape, Centipedes use it to sting when needed.
+The Centipedes’ front legs are also known as forcipules, with their pincer shape, Centipedes use it to sting when needed.
 Not only that, but it’s also with powerful venom that can quickly kill their prey such as wasps.

 House Centipede was originally found in the Mediterranean, it’s not known how and when exactly did they make their way around the world.
 However, like the Silverfish, the House Centipedes thrive off the warmth found in the human habitat.
 Many homeowners may complain or get disgusted when they found them, but they actually offer something in return!
 Yes, due to their food preferences, they eat wasps and insects found in your house, which benefits you in the long run!

-Silverfish: appearances and characteristics
+House Centipede Vs Silverfish: appearances and characteristics

 Next on the house centipede vs silverfish difference guide is the Silverfish.
 Despite the disgust and dislike that many homeowners harbor upon them, Silverfish is incredibly harmless.
-Named after their silver-gray color, Silverfish is often mistaken for House Centipede despite their obvious differences.
+Named after their silver-gray color, Silverfish is often mistaken for House Centipedes despite their obvious differences.
 These tiny creatures are sporting long appendages with each of them the length of their body.
 Silverfish come in a variety of sizes ranging between one-quarter inch long to one and a half-inch long.

 One of the most unique things about their attributes is the fact that, unlike House Centipedes, the Silverfish own two antennae.
 Not only that, these tiny home intruders also have three bristles on their abdominal area.
 Another difference between the Silverfish and House Centipede is the fact that they have an oval-shaped built.
 Despite the scales covering their bodies, Silverfish’s flat body is actually soft.